Leading Domestic Violence Defence Lawyers Sydney

 A domestic violence charge or AVO can have a severe impact on family law proceedings, particularly those involving children.
 Under the Family Law Act 1975 (Cth), the court’s primary concern is the safety of children, and any history of family violence must be considered when making parenting orders.
 This can affect your ability to spend unsupervised time with your children.

-How will a domestic violence conviction affect my employment?
+Will a domestic violence conviction affect my employment?

 A conviction for a domestic violence offence will result in a criminal record, which can have serious consequences for your employment.
 It may appear on a national police check, potentially affecting your current job or future career prospects, especially if your role requires a Working with Children Check or a firearms licence.